Pinched clay, variable dimensions, 2015-2018.

 Deathgate is a ceramic installation artwork comprising 1.3 million handmade pieces, each representing one person detained in the Auschwitz network of concentration camps.

 Principally, the time and labour involved in producing this work is where its conceptual basis lies.
 The objects have been created in comparative reference to the stones that cover and surround the railway, which was used as the main mode of prisoner transportation into the Auschwitz II (Birkenau) extermination camp.
 Utilising a wide range of clay types and a process completely reliant on the hands of the artist; I have produced each ceramic ‘stone’ to feature a fingerprint: an index of human interaction.
 This is intended as both a reductive exercise in considering the treatment of those victimised, but also as a way to create retrospective evidence.
 This evidence demonstrates that beyond the surface of largely incomprehensible statistics, is the reality of lived and felt human history.

-The final work will display two separate lengths of my created ‘stones.’
-One length containing 1.1 million ‘stones,’ and the other containing 200,000.
-This will give a direct visual reference to the staggering amount of deaths (1.1 million) against those who survived the Auschwitz camps (200,000).
+The work is presented as two separate beds of ceramic ‘stones’.
+One bed contains 1.1 million pieces, and the other; 200,000 pieces.
+This gives a direct visual reference to the number of deaths (1.1 million) compared with those who survived the Auschwitz camps (200,000).

-I intend for the work to not just represent those detained in the Auschwitz camps, but be presented as a relative fraction of the total victims of a largely inconceivable event.
-I also wish for it to broadly speak of the abhorrence and ongoing issues of prejudice, discrimination and genocide, while simultaneously acting as an exercise in empathy for both myself and viewers.
+I intend for the work to not just reference those detained in the Auschwitz camps, but to be considered as a relative fraction of the total amount of Holocaust victims (6 million).
+The work aims to memorialise this unconscionable event while questioning the role of art in remembering such history.
+More broadly, the work speaks of abhorrence and the ongoing nature of prejudice, discrimination and genocide.
+If anything, the crucial intent of the work is for it to act as a contemplative agent and an exercise in empathy, both for myself and viewers alike.